Shopify/krane/README.md

 # krane [![Build status](https://badge.buildkite.com/61937e40a1fc69754d9d198be120543d6de310de2ba8d3cb0e.svg?branch=master)](https://buildkite.com/shopify/kubernetes-deploy) [![codecov](https://codecov.io/gh/Shopify/kubernetes-deploy/branch/master/graph/badge.svg)](https://codecov.io/gh/Shopify/kubernetes-deploy)

 This project used to be called `kubernetes-deploy`.
-Checkout our [migration guide](https://github.com/Shopify/kubernetes-deploy/blob/master/1.0-Upgrade.md) for more information including details about breaking changes.
+Check out our [migration guide](https://github.com/Shopify/kubernetes-deploy/blob/master/1.0-Upgrade.md) for more information including details about breaking changes.

 `krane` is a command line tool that helps you ship changes to a Kubernetes namespace and understand the result.
 At Shopify, we use it within our much-beloved, open-source [Shipit](https://github.com/Shopify/shipit-engine#kubernetes) deployment app.